malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # References

+* Armstrong, D. (1968).
+A Materialist Theory of the Mind.
+London: Routledge.

+* Armstrong, D. (1984).
+Consciousness and causality.
+In D. Armstrong and N. Malcolm (eds), Consciousness and Causality, Oxford: Blackwell.

 * Block, N. (1995).
 On a confusion about a function of consciousness.
 Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188.
 [Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness).

 * Block, N. (2002).
 The Harder Problem of Consciousness.
 The Journal of Philosophy, 99(8), 391–425. https://doi.org/10.2307/3655621